Original Price: £9.99 Cassette - £14.99 Disk

 If anyone is wondering why the Retrograde cheat is 'I HATE BROS' here's why:

-In the many months of production on Retrograde they would very often awaken to the sounds of 'I Owe You Nothing', 'I Quit' and many other songs Bros (Late 80's British pop group) were responsible for, not to mention their little 'brosette' that lived with them.
+In the many months of production on Retrograde they would very often awaken to the sounds of 'I Owe You Nothing', 'I Quit' and many other songs by the boy band Bros (Late 80's British pop group) were responsible for, not to mention their little 'brosette' that lived with them.
 Eventually Niki (their younger sister) grew out of this stage.

 Zzap!
 64 Magazine